DOT 375 Exemption & Special Authorization why non-U.S. operators may need it and how to apply

 Share:

-Non-U.S. registered operators conducting frequent non-scheduled commercial / charter operations require authorization from the Department of Transport (DOT).
-In this article we’ll answer the most frequently asked questions about the DOT 375 exemption and special authorization and when it is required.
+Non-U.S. registered operators conducting non-scheduled commercial / charter operations require authorization from the Department of Transport (DOT).

 A DOT 375 Exemption is a mandatory operating requirement for ALL non-U.S. based non-scheduled commercial or charter operators.
 This is an additional requirement other than APIS and the TSA waiver.

-A DOT 375 exemption allows these operators to conduct up to 12 flights into the U.S. in a 12-month period.
+A DOT 375 Exemption allows these operators to conduct up to 12 flights into the U.S. in a 12-month period.

 With a current DOT 375 Authorization, operators can avoid regulatory fines and potential trip delays, and save themselves administrative burden and uncertainty for U.S. operations.